About the program

 Euratom

 The Euratom Research and Training Programme (2021-2025) is a complementary funding programme to Horizon Europe which covers nuclear research and innovation.
-The budget is €1.38 billion to implement the new programme for the period 1 January 2021 to 31 December 2025.
+The budget is €1.38 billion to implement the programme for the period 1 January 2021 to 31 December 2025.

 euratom